Private Vehicle Allowance (PVA)

 - Form 22: Private Vehicle Allowance - 257 KB

-Where a Senator or Member parks their privately owned vehicle at an airport as described above, their parking receipt must be attached to the claim Form 51: Claim for Reimbursement of Minor Travel Expenses and faxed, posted or hand delivered to M&PS.
+Where a Senator or Member parks their privately owned vehicle at an airport as described above, their parking receipt must be attached to the claim Form 51: Minor Travel Expenses Reimbursement and faxed, posted or hand delivered to M&PS.